stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-12-devops-interview-questions-part-1.md

 But how does this work?

-Every process on the system has a directory in `/proc/` with it's ID in it, inside of which lies many things regarding the process, including an `fd` (file descriptor) subdirectory containing links to all files that the process has open.
+Every process on the system has a directory in `/proc/` with the ID in it, inside of which lies many things regarding the process, including an `fd` (file descriptor) subdirectory containing links to all files that the process has open.
 Even if a file has been removed from the filesystem, a copy of the data will still be there.

 The only issue with this, is that once the process stops the file descriptors are gone.
 So in the end, you should always make sure that you version control or backup your important scripts somehow.